hfiguiere/lrcat-extractor/doc/lrcat_format.md

 * lastSynchronizedHash
 * lastSyncrhonizedTimestamp
 * metadataPresetID: UUID of the metadata preset applied (?)
-* metadataVersion: seems to be 4.0 even in Lr6.
+* metadataVersion: seems to be 4.0 in Lr2, Lr4 and Lr6.
 * monochrome: 1 if monochrome?
 * xmp: the XMP text

 ## Collections

-AgLibraryCollection - collections definitions
+AgLibraryCollection (Lr4 and Lr6) - collections definitions

 * id_local: local id
 * creationId: "type" of collection.
 Some of the possible values: